SEEDIUM

 In short, SaaS development is less about feature delivery and more about building a robust, secure, and ever-evolving service.

 If you're in the early stages of building your SaaS app, this step-by-step guide will help you avoid common pitfalls.
-If you’re further along and focused on scaling or migrating, feel free to skip ahead.
+If you’re further along and focused on scaling and growing, feel free to skip ahead.

 Target audience and core use cases